Breaking Bad (franchise): Video games

 Gilligan has stated interest in production of video games based on the Breaking Bad franchise, though he does not want the result to be a bad game such as the infamous E.T. the Extra-terrestrial.
 One idea he had was to have a game similar to the Grand Theft Auto series.

-Breaking Bad: Criminal Elements
+Breaking Bad: Criminal Elements (2019)

-On June 6, 2019, FTX Games released Breaking Bad: Criminal Elements, a strategy-mobile video game for both iOS and Android.
-The game contains many elements of the original show and focuses mainly on the player building their own drug empire from nothing, similar to how Walt did in the show.
-The game closed in September 2020.
+Breaking Bad: Criminal Elements was a strategy mobile video game developed by Plamee and published by FTX Games.
+It was released for iOS and Android on June 6, 2019.
+The players were tasked with building their own drug empire under the wing of Walter White and Jesse Pinkman.

+The game was announced in January 2019, and was developed with close collaboration with the creators of the show so that it would feel accurate.
+Criminal Elements was loosely based on a previous attempt to bring a Breaking Bad mobile game to the market, Breaking Bad: Empire Business.
+The game received lukewarm reviews and was closed in September 2020.

 Fan works

 Breaking Bad – Ozymandias (2013)

 In October 2013, New York composer Sung Jin Hong announced his intentions to create an opera inspired by the Breaking Bad episode "Ozymandias".
 The mini-opera, titled Breaking Bad – Ozymandias, premiered on January 26, 2014.
-The opera incorporates themes from both the Percy Bysshe Shelley's sonnet "Ozymandias" as well as the episode that shares the same name.
+The opera incorporates themes from both Percy Bysshe Shelley's sonnet "Ozymandias" as well as the episode that shares the same name.